-This document presents the synthesised text for the application of the Convention between the Islamic Republic of Pakistan and the Kingdom of Saudi Arabia for the Avoidance of Double Taxation with respect to Taxes on Income, signed on 2 February 2006 (the "Convention"), as modified by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting signed by the Islamic Republic of Pakistan on 7 June 2017 and by the Kingdom of Saudi Arabia on 18 September 2018 (the "MLI").
+This document presents the synthesised text for the application of the Convention between the Government of the Republic of Serbia and the Government of the Islamic Republic of Pakistan for the avoidance of double taxation with respect to taxes on Income signed on 21 May 2010 (the "Convention"), as modified by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting signed by the Republic of Serbia (Serbia) and by the Islamic Republic of Pakistan (Pakistan) on 7 June 2017 (the "MLI").

-This document was prepared jointly by the competent authorities of the Islamic Republic of Pakistan and the Kingdom of Saudi Arabia and represents their shared understanding of the modifications made to the Convention by the MLI.
+This document was prepared jointly by the competent authorities of Serbia and Pakistan and represents their shared understanding of the modifications made to the Convention by the MLI.

-The document was prepared on the basis of the MLI position of the Islamic Republic of Pakistan submitted to the Depositary upon ratification on 18 December 2020 and of the MLI position of the Kingdom of Saudi Arabia submitted to the Depositary upon ratification on 23 January 2020.
+The document was prepared on the basis of the MLI position of Serbia submitted to the Depositary upon ratification on 5 June 2018 and of the MLI position of Pakistan submitted to the Depositary upon ratification on 18 December 2020.
 These MLI positions are subject to modifications as provided in the MLI.
 Modifications made to MLI positions could modify the effects of the MLI on this Convention.